casbin/casbin-pg-adapter/README.md

 	//     Password: "...",
 	// })

-	// Or you can use an existing DB "abc" like this:
 	// The adapter will use the table named "casbin_rule".
 	// If it doesn't exist, the adapter will create it automatically.

+	// Or you can use an existing DB by adding a second string parameter with your database name to the NewAdapter(), like this:
+	// a, _ := pgadapter.NewAdapter("postgresql://username:password@postgres:5432/database?sslmode=disable", "your_database_name")

 	e := casbin.NewEnforcer("examples/rbac_model.conf", a)

 	// Load the policy from DB.